 Coffee in its many forms is one of the most popular drinks worldwide yet its effects on health continue to be a contentious subject.
 Is it as bad — or as good — as they say?

 Coffee has been a social lubricant for half a millennium.
-Where would cafe society have been without coffee fuelling the genius of all those artists and writers?
+Where would cafe society have been without coffee fueling the genius of all those artists and writers?
 What would old Middle Eastern gents do if they couldn't gossip and complain over a muddy Turkish coffee?

 Its believed that drinking coffee originated in Ethiopia more than 500 years ago, spreading from there to Egypt and Yemen.
 It was certainly widespread throughout the Muslim world by the 16th century.